Generic Name: patisiran (PAT i SIR an)

 You may be given other medications to help prevent serious side effects or an infusion reaction.

 Your doctor may have you take extra vitamin A while you are using patisiran.
-Take only the amount of vitamin A your doctor has prescribed.
+Take only the amount of vitamin A your doctor has prescribed, especially if you are pregnant.
 An overdose of vitamin A can cause vision problems or other serious side effects.

 Call your doctor at once if you have vision problems (especially at night) while you are taking vitamin A.

 Patisiran doses are based on weight.
 Your dose needs may change if you gain or lose weight.